AndiLavera/motion.cr/README.md

 # and the dom will be updated with the new html
 class MyMotionComponent < Motion::Base
   # Let motion know this is a motion component
-  prop motion_component = true
+  props motion_component = true
   # Add your props that you plan to pass in or default
-  prop total : Int32 = 0
+  props total : Int32 = 0

   # Annotate any motion methods
   @[Motion::MapMethod]